developerBlogs/developerBlogs.github.io/_posts/2020-07-17-git-for-beginners.markdown

 No matter how big or small the changes is you just dont want to mess up the present stable code.
 So with git you can just create a new feature branch and start working in it without changing you old code which lies in master branch.

 ### 5. You will end up needing git eventually.
 There might be no any software companies out their who will not be using any version control system.
-So, its better to learn git before being hired to a company and have more chance to get hired.
+So, its better to learn git before being hired to a company and have more chance to get hiredN

-Head out to the next section where you can learn **"How To Use Git?"**.
+Next section is ***comming soon*** where you can learn **"How To Use Git?"**.